talon-one/talon_one.py/README.md

 except exceptions.TalonOneAPIError as te: print te
 ```
-Exception is wrapping HTTP, JSON and errors as well as API validation error messages.
+Exception is wrapping HTTP, JSON and errors as well as [API validation error][3] messages.

 ## Installation
 ```bash